Student Success Coach

 • Bachelor's degree in any discipline

-• 3+ years of direct experience working with Pre-K–8 students (in teaching, coaching, counseling, or youth program leadership capacities)
+• 3+ years of direct experience with Pre-K–8 students (in teaching, coaching, counseling, or youth program management)

 • Demonstrated experience motivating or coaching Pre-K–8 students toward academic, behavioral, or extracurricular objectives, with at least one concrete example you can articulate (including the objective, your actions, and the result)

-• Regular use of generative AI tools (e.g., ChatGPT, Gemini, Claude)
+• Regular use of generative AI platforms (e.g., ChatGPT, Gemini, Claude)

-• Able to work on-site at Alpha's Houston, TX campus (relocation assistance provided)
+• Availability to work on-site at Alpha's Central Houston, South Houston, or The Woodlands campus (relocation assistance provided)

 • Authorization to work in the United States without requiring visa sponsorship